 Notes

 - Cauliflower.
 You can eat the cauliflower leaves and stalks as well as the head.
-Just wash them and chop into bite sized chunks and cook along with the cauliflower head.
+Just wash them and chop them into bite-sized chunks and cook along with the cauliflower head.

 Storage